redcarrott/CaravanHealth-HW/job_qualification_experiment/README.md

 ## An experiment on whether FaceTune virtual face filters have an effect on the perception of job qualification

-Created by Joyce Li, Meer Wu, and Amy Jung for our MIDS Data W241 final project

 ## Repository Files